wincent/pinnacle/README.md

 Returns a copy of `group` decorated with `style` (eg. &quot;bold&quot;, &quot;italic&quot; etc) suitable for passing to `:highlight`.

+To decorate with multiple styles, `style` should be a comma-separated list.

 ## Website<a name="pinnacle-website" href="#user-content-pinnacle-website"></a>